Equality and Diversity

 Year 2 spend 10 weeks learning British Sign Language thanks to Deaf Active.
 The children have enjoyed this immensely and have been able to develop their understanding of how to be more inclusive and understanding of the needs of others.

-During the Summer of 2019 we were able to put on an assembly for our parents to showcase their skills, which will enable them to communicate with individuals who have hearing impairments.
+During the Summer of 2022 we were able to return to children performing for our parents to showcase their skills, which will enable them to communicate with individuals who have hearing impairments.

 During the COVID pandemic we have been able to continue our Year 2 sessions with Deaf Active via Zoom.
 These year group sessions have also supported our children and staff's wellbeing.